The First Point

 created an all-encompassing force field to shield herself from the arctic

-felt comfortable despite the uninhabitable conditions.
-It was hard to say how long her own energy
+comfortable despite the uninhabitable conditions.
+It was hard to say how long

-could maintain the protective blanket with no direct sunlight or perceptible
+her own energy could maintain the protective blanket with no direct sunlight or

 The

-Scanning the horizon, she noticed a violet glimmer that peeked through
+the horizon, she noticed a violet glimmer that peeked through now and then

-This lavender light appeared to dance in the sky along glacial
+between blinding flurries.
+This lavender light appeared to dance in the sky

-the easiest source of energy to tap into, she sensed a magnetic field in the
+for the easiest source of energy to tap into, she sensed a magnetic field in

 Absorbed